Computers have impacted everything and everyone over the course of their rise in the past few decades.

-For a very long time, until the arrival of computers, paper-based tests were the only method of assessment available to educators & instructors.
+For a very long time, until the arrival of computers, paper-based tests were the only assessment method available to educators & trainers.

-It was only when technology-based assessment systems arrived that the idea of pen and paper assessments became redundant and slowly gave way to a better, more effective system of assessment.
+Only when technology-based assessment systems arrived did the idea of pen-and-paper assessments become redundant and slowly give way to a better, much more effective system.